An In-Depth Guide to Shooting with a Snoot

 Snoots come in all shapes and sizes to suit a variety of budgets, from $10 homemade snoots made from PVC piping and wetsuit sleeves to high-end snoots with optical glass for maximum light transmission like the Retra LSD (Light Shaping Device).
 Prices of commercial products can be scary when initially experimenting with snooting techniques, which is why many beginner snooters turn to handmade setups.
 Although homemade snoots can produce the intended outcomes, they are generally unpredictable or difficult to master, leading to most people abandoning the method.

 There are some excellent snoots that are suitable for both beginners and snoot masters.
-My personal favorite is the Backscatter Mini Flash (MF-1) and Optical Snoot (OS-1), which is one of the few dedicated strobe and snoot combos on the market right now.
-Strobes typically have a wide beam angle, but the Backscatter MF-1 has a tighter beam that is designed for macro photography.
+The Backscatter Mini Flash (MF-2) and Optical Snoot (OS-1) is one of the few dedicated strobe and snoot combos on the market.
+Strobes typically have a wide beam angle, but the Backscatter MF-2 has a tighter beam that is designed for macro photography.
 With the snoot attachment that was designed with the strobe, we can further reduce and shape the beam using circular and oval-shaped aperture inserts of varying sizes.

-Backscatter Mini Flash (MF-1) and Optical Snoot (OS-1)
+Backscatter Mini Flash (MF-2) and Optical Snoot (OS-1)